ecoriag/LedMatrix8x8AnimationTool/README.md

 # LedMatrix8x8AnimationTool
-A little initiative to help making matrix 8x8 animation easiest
+A little initiative to help making matrix 8x8 animation easier

 # Disclaimer
 This project is in an early stage so changes can come very frequently.